fbpx Skip to content

 Typical Household Hazardous Wastes

 Household Hazardous Wastes are materials and chemicals that are toxic, flammable, corrosive, reactive, or explosive.
-They typically cannot be safely recycled or disposed of without a special center or collection event.
-These wastes can be a serious threat to water supplies and our local environment if they are improperly discarded with nonhazardous trash (put into a municipal solid waste landfill), dumped down the drain, or illegally dumped elsewhere.
+These wastes must be disposed of at a special center or collection event.
+These wastes can seriously threaten water supplies and our local environment if they are improperly discarded with nonhazardous trash (put into a municipal solid waste landfill), dumped down the drain, or illegally dumped elsewhere.

 The following are examples of common Household Hazardous Wastes.